Immersion Performance

 Writer/Director/Installations

 Flesh World keeps it real, real meta.
-The obscure story drops viewers into a disorienting world and demands they work to uncover their own conclusions and to form interpretations based on few narrative clues.
-I’ve yet to figure out portions - the delineations between the spiritual realm and the protagonist’s own psyche - and the fact that it’s still on my mind speaks to the impression it imparts.
+The obscure story drops viewers into a disorienting world and demands they work to uncover their own conclusions and to form interpretations based on a few narrative clues.
+The fact that it's still on my mind speaks to the impression it imparts.

 StoryLAB